 - Stealing an individual’s name and password to a social networking site, then using their profile to post rumors, gossip or other damaging information.

-- Altering photographs using PhotoShop or other photo editing software in order to humiliate the individual.
+- Altering photographs using Photoshop or other photo editing software in order to humiliate the individual.

 - Recording conversations without the individual’s knowledge or consent, then posting the call online.